Exploration Pathways

 Holland Type: Realistic

-Students who pursue a “helping profession” want to connect with and assist others.
-They desire a career where they will nurture the growth of or address the problems of a person's physical, psychological, intellectual, emotional, or spiritual well-being through medicine, nursing, psychotherapy, psychological counseling, social work, education, life coaching or ministry.
+Students who pursue this pathway want to connect with and assist others.
+They desire a career where they will nurture the growth of or address the problems of a person's physical, psychological, intellectual, emotional, or spiritual well-being through medicine, nursing, psychotherapy, psychological counseling, social work, education, life coaching, or ministry.

 Holland Type: Social